edwinjeon/NBA-Salary-Prediction/README.md

 - **Root Mean Squared Error (RMSE)** measures the model’s prediction error in dollar terms.
 - **R-squared (R²)** explains the proportion of variance in salary that is predictable from the features used.
+<br><br>
-<br> These two metrics help balance interpretability and accuracy in evaluating model performance.
+These two metrics help balance interpretability and accuracy in evaluating model performance.

 ## 📈 Linear Regression